Federal Gambling Crimes And Related Offenses

 In 1961, Congress passed the Interstate Wire Act to prohibit certain betting businesses and organized crime in the United States.
-Title 18 U.S.C. § 1084 makes it a crime for anyone involved in gambling to knowingly use interstate wires to receive money or credit from bets or wagers.
-The statute also punishes those who receive information to assist them in placing a bet or wager.
-Violators of this offense could face imprisonment up to two years, a fine, or both.
-The Wire Act and sports betting remain a divisive issue in the legal community.
-Just recently, the First Circuit Court of Appeals held in New Hampshire Lottery Commission v.
-Rosen that the Wire Act's reach extends only to bets and wagers in the context of a sporting event or contest, nothing more.18 U.S.C. § 1952 - Interstate and foreign travel or transportation in aid of racketeering enterprises
+Title 18 U.S.C.
+Section 1084 makes it a crime for anyone involved in gambling to knowingly use interstate wires to receive money or credit from bets or wagers.
+The statute also punishes those who receive information to assist them in placing bets or wagers.
+Violators of this offense could face imprisonment for up to two years, a fine or both.

-RICO stands for the Racketeer Influenced and Corrupt Organizations Act, passed in 1970 to eradicate organized crime in the United States.
-Interestingly, RICO includes criminal and civil penalties for racketeering offenses part of a criminal enterprise, including money laundering, counterfeiting, and embezzlement.
+The Racketeer Influenced and Corrupt Organizations (RICO) Act passed in 1970 to eradicate organized crime in the U.S. Interestingly, RICO includes criminal and civil penalties for racketeering offenses that are part of a criminal enterprise, including money laundering, counterfeiting and embezzlement.
 In addition, gambling crimes qualify as offenses under the RICO statutes.

 To support a conviction, the government must show that:

-- An enterprise existed affecting interstate or foreign commerce;
+- An enterprise that affected interstate or foreign commerce existed.

-- The defendant participated in and was a member of the said enterprise; and
+- The defendant participated in and was a member of the said enterprise.

 - The defendant committed at least two instances of racketeering activity.

-In 2006, Congress sought to impose strict measures aimed at Internet gambling by passing the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA).
-Under the Act, it is a crime for any gambling business to knowingly accept payment from a person for a bet or wager placed on the Internet.
-In addition, Internet payment forms are restricted to credit cards and include electronic funds transfers, checks, and other forms of payment.
+In 2006, congress sought to impose strict measures aimed at internet gambling by passing the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA).
+Under UIGEA, it is a crime for any gambling business to knowingly accept payment from a person for a bet or wager placed on the internet.
+In addition, internet payment forms are restricted to credit cards and include electronic funds transfers, checks and other forms of payment.